Aleksey Yermolov: Awards

 In addition to the decorations already mentioned, Yermolov was decorated with the Russian Orders of St. Andrew the First Called, of St. Vladimir (1st class), of St. Alexander Nevsky, of the White Eagle, and of St. Anna (1st class); foreign orders received included the Prussian Orders of the Red Eagle (1st class) and the Pour le Mérite, the Military Order of Maria Theresa (3rd class), the Baden Order of Karl Friedrich, the Persian Order of the Lion and the Sun, and two golden swords for courage (including one with diamonds).

-Impact and trivia

-Yermolov was one of the best artillery officers in the Russian army.
-He proved his abilities throughout the Napoleonic Wars and later in the Caucasus.
-However, he was also a shrewd and cunning courtier, who often intrigued against his superiors.
-Because of his enigmatic character, Yermolov was often described as the "Modern Sphinx".
-He proved himself a ruthless and effective ruler in the Caucasus.

-He was a character in Leo Tolstoy's 1869 novel War and Peace, and in Prokofiev's opera of the same name, based on the novel.

 Legacy

-Yermolov is a highly controversial historical figure.
-He is respected by Russian people for his military skills, and hated by many Caucasus nations for his brutality.

 In Russia, he was famous for military prowess, bravery and strategy.
 His charismatic leadership of imperial armies was romanticized in poems by Alexander Pushkin, Vasily Zhukovsky, and others.